Yuanyun-Yong/Help-Green-Our-Uni/README.md

 Aim: To allow players to learn about environmental issues in a fun and engaging way.

 Storyline:
-- The player's character is an environmental warrior looking to prevent wastage of resources and supplies (???)
+- The player's character is at a landfill where the new trash has come in
-- There'll be different situations, with different methods of solving them
+- There'll be different types of trash, with different methods used to deal with them
-- Situations:
- - Throwing recyclable plastic/materials into the general waste bin (which goes into landfill)
- -
 - Solutions:
+ - Throwing recyclable plastic/materials into the recyclables
+ - Food waste into composte
+ - etc. (Need more research)
- -
+- Point System:
+ - Every right throw will add a point

 */